Dennis Del Favero

 Dennis Del Favero is an Australian artist and academic.
-He has been awarded numerous Artist-in-Residencies and Fellowships, including an Artist-in-Residence at Neue Galerie Graz and Visiting Professorial Fellowship at ZKM Center for Art and Media, Karlsruhe.
-He is an Australian Research Council Laureate Fellow, Scientia Professor of Digital Innovation and executive director of the iCinema Centre for Interactive Cinema Research at the University of New South Wales; Visiting professor at IUAV, Venice; Member of the editorial board of Studio Corpi's Quodlibet, Rome; and former executive director of the Australian Research Council | Humanities and Creative Arts (2015–2016).
+He has been awarded numerous Artist-in-Residencies and Fellowships, including an Artist-in-Residence at Neue Galerie Graz and inaugural Visiting Professorial Fellowship at ZKM Center for Art and Media, Karlsruhe.
+He is an Australian Research Council Laureate Fellow, Scientia Professor of Digital Innovation and Director of the iCinema Centre for Interactive Cinema Research at the University of New South Wales; Visiting Professor at Royal College of Art, London and Honorary Professorial Fellow at The University of Melbourne; Member of European Network on Extreme fiRe behaviOur (NERO) Working Group; Studio Corpi Quodlibet Editorial Board Member; and former executive director of the Australian Research Council | Humanities and Creative Arts.

+He was also elected a Fellow of the Australian Academy of the Humanities in 2024.

 Life and work

 Del Favero was born in Sydney of Italian migrants from Cadore, Veneto.
 He completed undergraduate, doctoral and postdoctoral studies in philosophy and art at the University of Sydney, the University of New South Wales, the University of Technology, Sydney and ZKM, Germany.